Updated 15 June 2026

 Why This Backfires

 Even without mentioning salary, revealing your new employer is risky.
 Your current company may have a competitive relationship or pending litigation with the new employer.
-In 2024, 12% of resignations that disclosed the new employer resulted in an accelerated departure.
+Disclosing the new employer can prompt an accelerated departure.

 What to Say Instead